Power: Concepts, Units, and Calculations

 Ans: B

-Q.2 Which of the following materials is typically used as the core of an electromagnet?
+Q.4 Which of the following is the commercial unit of energy?/n

 Check Solution